Developer-Mike/obsidian-advanced-canvas/README.md

 - OR use the command palette (`Advanced Canvas: Encapsulate selection`)

 ## Floating Edges (Automatic Edge Side)
-Change the side of the edge automatically to the most suitable side.
+Change the side of the edge automatically to the most suitable side. <br>
 Drag the edge to the indicated drop zone inside the node to make the edge float.

 <details>